 4 April – 23 December: Chatsworth in wartime

 An exhibition to mark the centenary of the outbreak of the First World War and the 75th anniversary of the outbreak of the Second World War.

 8 September – 26 October: Sotheby’s Beyond Limits

 Chatsworth is a 10-15 minute drive away from Baslow Hall or some residents may prefer to walk via Baslow Village and through the beautiful estate.
-Take advantage of one of our special accommodation packages throughout the year and visit this stunning House and Gardens.
+Take advantage of one of our dinner, bed & breakfast rates throughout the year and visit this stunning House and Gardens.